srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :class: with-shadow float-left

-.. topic:: Step 1
-    Prepare the heat cartridge, the thermistor and the silicone tube
+.. note:: Prepare the heat cartridge, the thermistor and the silicone tube

 |